26 January 2021| Post byOnlineVisa

-The eVisa for Mongolia should provide a streamlined application process that will make it much easier to gain authorization to travel to the Asian country than the previous method of going to an embassy to apply in person.
+The eVisa for Mongolia has been created to provide a streamlined application process.
+This will make it much easier to gain authorization to travel to the Asian country than the previous method of going to an embassy to apply in person.

 Changes to Mongolia’s Immigration Policy

 Mongolia is one of a number of countries to make changes to its regulations in the wake of the coronavirus pandemic and the emergence of the B117 variant of COVID-19.

 On 31 December 2020, the final plenary session of the Mongolian Parliament of the year was held.
 A number of amendments were made to the country’s immigration policy during this meeting, including the following:

 - The plan to launch the eVisa in June